OlivierJM/previewer/README.md

     }
 ]
 ```

 The above HTML or Markdown can be in the content property, the previewer will render whichever is provided accordingly.

-Another supported format is the followin
+Another supported format is the following

 ```json
 [
     {
         "title": "3 Face To Face",